jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Heskell.md

 Eerily positive but occasionally says or does something that implies a questionable darkness underneath all of that

 ### Relation to The Remnants
-Met the group after being introduced by [[Dunspero Beaumont]] and offering an exchange of services
+Met the group after being introduced by [[Dunsparrow Beaumont]] and offering an exchange of services

 ## Known Stats
 Detect magic - he gives off some magical reverberation that is separate from his magical trinkets